fbpx

 Indoor Burning Restrictions in Effect

-An Action Day for Visibility is now in effect for the seven-county Denver-Boulder metropolitan area .
-Indoor Burning Restrictions and requests to limit driving are now in effect until at least 4 PM Friday, January 20, 2017.
-Poor visibility and an exceedance of the state visibility standard are expected on Friday.
+An Action Day for Visibility is now in effect for the seven-county Denver-Boulder metropolitan area.
+Indoor Burning Restrictions and requests to limit driving are now in effect until at least 4 PM Thursday, January 26, 2017.
+Poor visibility and an exceedance of the state visibility standard are expected on Thursday.
 Otherwise, good or moderate air quality conditions are expected.
 No other air quality advisories are in effect.

-Cold temperatures and stagnant conditions will lead to Poor visibility on Friday.
+Cold and stagnant conditions will lead to Poor visibility on Thursday.

 For statewide conditions, forecasts and advisories, visit: